Spirit of Japan (Extrait de Parfum) by Elixir Attar

 AugustoAugusto 2 years ago

-A ceremony that I would love to be part of.
-The combination of ways of perceiving and also different senses and associations are remarkable and go far beyond consuming a fragrance.
-Can we please just leave out the cloves when smoking? ;)
+A ceremony I would love to attend.
+The connection of perceptions and different senses and associations is remarkable and goes far beyond just consuming a fragrance.
+Can we please skip the clove when it comes to incense? ;)

 Translated · Show originalShow translation